CCKennedy/minode-um/DHT11.md

 #### 1. Use button to get the temperature and humidity

-> This example show you how to use the button A and B get the temperature and humidity.if you press the button A you will get the temperature.the humidity will show on the screen if you press the button B.
+> This example show you how to use the button A and B to get the temperature and humidity.When you press the button A the screen will show the current temperature,if the button is B it will show the humidity.

 > ![pic1](./image/DHT11/button-tem-hum.png)

 #### 2. Temperature change event

-> This example shows a smile face on the screen when the temperature changes.
+> When the temperature changes the screen will show a smile face!

 > ![pic1](./image/DHT11/dht-event-show.png)